What language(s) are spoken in Zimbabwe?

 Is Zimbabwe a family-friendly destination?

 With so many outdoor activities, beautiful scenery and exotic animals, the whole family can enjoy this destination.
 Camping and lodge holidays are very popular as well as a few days in Victoria Falls.
 Zimbabwe offers adventure for all ages.

 How welcoming is Zimbabwe to LGBTQ travellers?

 Male homosexual acts are illegal in Zimbabwe and conservative beliefs still prevail.
-Female homosexual acts have never been criminalised, but visitors should be mindful of local sensibilities particularly in rural areas.
+Female homosexual acts have never been criminalized, but visitors should be mindful of local sensibilities, particularly in rural areas.
 Zimbabwe has had a tumultuous time since the Mugabe regime ended in 2017.
 As the country regains political stability, the subject of LGBTQ rights is expected to be on the agenda, but no reforms have yet been proposed.
 Visitors are advised to practice discretion while enjoying this beautiful country.

 What if any vaccinations are required or suggested for travel to Zimbabwe?

 There are no compulsory vaccinations required for Zimbabwe, however, we recommend you consult with your local travel clinic for the most up-to-date recommendations, particularly in regard to malaria prophylactics.
 Proof of yellow fever vaccination is required if you are coming from or have transited through an airport of a country where yellow fever occurs.